Euthanasia device: Suicide booth

 A suicide booth is a fictional machine for committing suicide.
 Suicide booths appear in numerous fictional settings, one of which is the American animated series Futurama.
 Compulsory self-execution booths were also featured in an episode of the original Star Trek TV series entitled "A Taste of Armageddon".
 The concept can be found as early as 1893.
 When a series of suicides were vigorously discussed in United Kingdom newspapers, critic William Archer suggested that in the golden age there would be penny-in-the-slot machines by which a man could kill himself.

 Following Archer's statement in 1893, the 1895 story "The Repairer of Reputations" by Robert W. Chambers featured the Governor of New York presiding over the opening of the first "Government Lethal Chamber" in the then-future year of 1920, after the repeal of laws against suicide:

 "The Government has seen fit to acknowledge the right of man to end an existence which may have become intolerable to him, through physical suffering or mental despair." [...]
 He paused, and turned to the white Lethal Chamber.
 The silence in the street was absolute.
 "There a painless death awaits him who can no longer bear the sorrows of this life."

-However, as Chambers's protagonist who relates the story is suffering from brain damage, it remains ambiguous whether or not he is an unreliable narrator.
+However, as Chambers' protagonist who relates the story is suffering from brain damage, it remains ambiguous whether or not he is an unreliable narrator.

-Modern writer Martin Amis provoked a small controversy in January 2010 when he facetiously advocated "suicide booths" for the elderly, of whom he wrote:
+Modern writer Martin Amis provoked a small controversy in January 2010 when he facetiously advocated "suicide booths" for the elderly, of which he said:

-There’ll be a population of demented very old people, like an invasion of terrible immigrants, stinking out the restaurants and cafes and shops...There should be a booth on every corner where you could get a Martini and a medal.
+They'll be a population of demented very old people, like an invasion of terrible immigrants, stinking out the restaurants and cafes and shops. [...]
+I can imagine a sort of civil war between the old and the young in 10 or 15 years' time. [...]
+There should be a booth on every corner where you could get a martini and a medal.